KHobbs3/website/content/projects/blog.md

 ----

-Not too long ago, I was listening to an episode of my favourite podcast, Ted Radio Hour, entitled [*Can We Trust The Numbers*](https://www.npr.org/programs/ted-radio-hour/580617765/can-we-trust-the-numbers) that discusses the importance and caveats associated with data in the average citizen's day-to-day, with one particular concern citing misrepresentation of data.
+Not too long ago, I was listening to an episode of my favourite podcast, Ted Radio Hour, entitled [*Can We Trust The Numbers*](https://www.npr.org/programs/ted-radio-hour/580617765/can-we-trust-the-numbers) that discusses importance and caveats associated with data in the average citizen's day-to-day, one particular concern citing misrepresentation of data.

 As we enter the crux of a Big Data Revolution, it is important to equip ourselves with skills required to think critically about the massive amount of data regularly being presented.

 ### Misrepresentation Using World Happiness Report Data

-Using data collected through survey by the Gallup World Poll and processed by [World Happiness Report](https://worldhappiness.report/ed/2019/), we can investigate how different visualizations suggest different conclusions.
+Using survey data collected by the Gallup World Poll and processed by [World Happiness Report](https://worldhappiness.report/ed/2019/), we can investigate how different visualizations suggest different conclusions.

 ##### About the data